bigoshunane/bigoshunane/README.md

 ### Hi there 👋 I am Shunane

-Multidisciplinary Data Analyst, with passion for condensing large data into a simple to understand story.
-Adept at working independently and collaborating with teams across multiple functions to take information from a wide variety of sources and effectively breakdown concepts in layman terms to diverse audiences.
-My analytical problem solving abilities combined with strengths in willingness to learn new skills taking on brand new projects makes me a valuable addition to any team.
-Excited to leverage my skills in the future as part of any data-driven team.
+Multidisciplinary Data analyst, Systems and Materials Engineer with passion for system development with efficient UI friendly.
+Skilled in Python, JavaScript, Tableau, Power BI, Apache Hadoop & PySpark , and both SQL and NoSQL databases (PostgreSQL, MongoDB).
+Strengths; adept at working independently and collaborating with teams across multiple functions to take information from a wide variety of sources and effectively breakdown concepts in layman terms to diverse audiences.
+Moreover, possess a foundational knowledge of stimuli responsive materials needed to evaluate their structure activity relationships through novel materials characterization techniques.
+With each project, my aim is to learn new skills and to make the most UI friendly experience in any system development projects.
+I am excited to leverage my skills as part of a fast-paced quality-driven team to build better experiences for the users who will come across my works.

 #### Outline of my works are listed below: